lisa-lumos/Redshift/06-user-defined-functions.md

 A function is identified by its name and signature.

-Best practices:
+Best practice: Name all UDFs using the prefix `f_`

-- Name all UDFs using the prefix `f_`
+When Python UDFs use data type ANYELEMENT, it get converted into a standard type based on the supplied val at runtime.